 No specific treatment exists for hepatitis A. Your body will clear the hepatitis A virus on its own.
-In most cases of hepatitis A, the liver heals completely in a month or two with no lasting damage.
+In most cases of hepatitis A, the liver heals within six months with no lasting damage.

-Hepatitis A treatment usually focuses on coping with signs and symptoms of hepatitis A infection.
-For instance:
+Hepatitis A treatment usually focuses on coping with your signs and symptoms.
+You may need to:

-- Find ways to cope with nausea.
+- Cope with nausea.
 Nausea can make it difficult to eat.
-Find ways to make food more appealing.
-Eat small snacks throughout the day, rather than three large meals.
-If you're having trouble eating enough calories, avoid low-calorie foods and choose high-calorie foods.
-For instance, drink fruit juice or milk, rather than water.
+Try snacking throughout the day rather than eating full meals.
+To get enough calories, eat more high-calorie foods.
+For instance, drink fruit juice or milk rather than water.

-- Give your liver a rest.
-Your liver may have difficulty processing medications and alcohol if you have hepatitis A. Review your medications, including over-the-counter drugs, with your doctor.
-Your doctor may recommend stopping or changing some of your medications.
-Stop drinking alcohol while you have signs or symptoms of hepatitis A infection.
+- Rest your liver.
+Your liver may have difficulty processing medications and alcohol.
+Review your medications, including over-the-counter drugs, with your doctor.
+Don't drink alcohol while infected with hepatitis.

 You Are ...
 The Campaign for Mayo Clinic